Halfway Houses Primary School

 These visits can only take place if they are funded by voluntary contributions from parents.
 Education Regulations require that schools can make no charge for such visits that fall wholly or mainly within school time or that are part of the school's curriculum delivery.
 The Governors of the school fully support the intention of the Act, namely that no child should be debarred from such a visit on the grounds that his/her family is unable to contribute to the costs.
 However, sufficient voluntary contributions towards the cost of a visit from the great majority of parents are necessary in order for these essential activities are to continue.

 The classes are arranged in year groups with one teacher in each year designated as Year Leader.
 The Year Leader's role is to ensure that all children are offered a similar curriculum content, and to act as an initial focus for any children experiencing difficulties.
 The general policy is that classes will move on each September as a whole class so that friendships and peer group relationships are allowed to develop.
 There will be occasions when the school will feel that it is in the best interests of either one or two individuals or the whole year group for a readjustment to be made.
-Children that started school from September 2009 are required to be taught in classes of no more than 30 children in Years 1 and 2 during Key Stage 1.
+Children are required to be taught in classes of no more than 30 children in Years 1 and 2 during Key Stage 1.
 There may well be times when, because of falling numbers, the school will organise classes comprising children from more than one year group.

 Class teachers have the responsibility to deliver the school's curricular aims through the variety of approaches that they feel are most appropriate for the ages, interests and abilities of their classes.